☀︎

 4. Reinvest and improve on #1. 👀

 We believe Purism and Murena are on the right track here with the subscription services named Librem One (reminiscent of Ubuntu One) and Workspace, which bundle Ethical versions of mail, chat, social media, storage, and VPN, etc. They could be expanded to various hosting and support services as well.
 Perhaps combined with something like Liberapay to spread donations.
+(OnlyOffice could be an ally, though we’d need a plan to handle their proprietary features.
+There are also historical ties to Russia, which worry some.)
+The Proton “Suite” is successful and developing.
 Lots of ideas naturally spring forth.

 These are great ideas, and yet the cloud services are not mentioned on the Purism front page.
 One has to dig down the products page just to find a link.
-These are the kind of rough edges that need to be solved.
+These are the kind of rough edges that need to be solved in the future.

-This wraps up our proposed roadmap section.
-Close details.
+This wraps up our proposed roadmap.
+[Close this section.]

 Participating